RedCitadelLimited/rate_limit_bypass.sh/README.md

 ## Overview

-`rate_test.sh` is intended for authorised testing of HTTP rate limiting and proxy/client-IP handling.
+`rate_limit_bypass.sh` is intended for authorised testing of HTTP rate limiting and proxy/client-IP handling.

 ### What it does